 I used 2 trekking poles plus a light vertical tent pole about 1.2m tall to set the smaller hex tarp up.
-Note: Smaller tarp has a smaller sail area.
+A smaller tarp has a smaller sail area.
 I used 6 long pegs and 6 guys: have at least 3 X 2.5m and another 3 X 1.2m long guys with toggles for adjustment.
 Setting up requires a few adjustments but it is a skill that is quickly learned and gets better with practice.
 More adjustments are needed as the sun moves.
 While it is fun setting up in good weather, it could "get old" quickly under cold, rainy, windy conditions.
 You need to know the bowline and tautline hitch if not using toggles.

 You could spray the Tyvek with UV Proof, but this may be incompatible with later treatment with a silicone coating.
 I don't think either are needed except around glued regions.
 Further testing in rain required.
 For this reason I am not about to rely on it as a primary shelter.

 |Single piece Tyvek shade tarp over Gunyah 1.
 2.6m long ridgline with no support line underneath.|